AletheiaWareLLC/flamego/isa/README.md

 Halts the processor.

-Only callable during an interrupt.
+Only callable during an interrupt - triggers InterruptUnsupportedOperationError otherwise.

 ### Noop